I hate typos.

 The next week, while reviewing the filed brief, the senior associate found a glaring typo in the first sentence in the first footnote on the first page.
 The sentence appeared twice, one after the other.
 Somehow, in some way, six intelligent (albeit exhausted) attorneys had missed it.
 Surprisingly, the partners weren’t enraged and reminded us that we had caught a large amount of typos and had done the best we could.

 Inevitably, you can only do so much.
 Humans are flawed and therefore, our creations will have flaws as well.
-Typos will continue to appear like white head pimples on a teenager’s nose on yearbook picture day.
+Typos will continue to appear like patches of crabgrass in your front yard.

 As the medieval Spanish writer and bishop Alfonso de Cartagena eloquently said, “Unto those Three Things which the Ancients held impossible, there should be added this Fourth, to find a Book Printed without erratas.”